Archiving outSPOKEN 9.0

 A bit of research into the company that made outSPOKEN showed the version 9 was not on the market long.
-Mac OS X’s built in accessibility features were gaining traction so the company decided to pull the plug on outSPOKEN in 2003 so they could focus on mobile apps instead.
+Mac OS X’s built-in accessibility features were gaining traction, so the company decided to pull the plug on outSPOKEN in 2003, so they could focus on mobile apps instead.
 Between the time outSPOKEN 9 was released and OS X’s accessibility becoming the new standard, they sold very few copies.
 It made sense for them to end the project.
 This is the story as I was told by a user of this software.

 I reached out to a few of the people I had found on old forums that used the software.
 Never heard back.
-Not a big surprise as their profiles showed they had not signed in for over 7 years.
+Not a big surprise as their profiles showed they had not signed in for over seven years.

-I followed up with John on August 8th to see if there were any new leads but unfortunately there were none.
+I followed up with John on August 8th to see if there were any new leads, but unfortunately, there were none.
 I’m grateful for John’s willingness to help out.

 Steve had also not been able to produce any leads.
 Having now spent a considerable amount of time on this search (every time I thought about it meant a multi-hour journey scouring the web and old archives), I told Steve the search was over on my end.